sajjadalnuaimi/Iraq-Wealth-Without-Welfare/README.md

 ## Introduction

 Iraq is one of the most oil-rich countries in the world.
 For years following the 2003 invasion, oil rents accounted for over 40–60% of its GDP.
-Yet basic services — clean water, reliable electricity, and healthcare — remained critically underdeveloped.
+Yet basic services like clean water, reliable electricity, and healthcare remained critically underdeveloped.
 As an Iraqi, this contradiction is not abstract to me.
-This project uses SQL to investigate the relationship between oil revenue, corruption, and service delivery outcomes in Iraq, asking a simple but loaded question: **where did the money go?!**
+This project uses SQL to investigate the relationship between oil revenue, corruption, and service delivery outcomes in Iraq, asking a simple but loaded question: **Where did the money go?**

 ## Background